opensource-force/osf-blog/content/posts/its-a-free-country/index.md

 I wonder if there's something we could be doing to get paid there.

 Every summer Games Done Quick puts on a week long marathon of video game speed runs.
-There is a t-shirt company specializing in video game and fantasy-themed apparel.
+There is a t-shirt company called The Yetee specializing in video game and fantasy-themed apparel.
 Throughout the marathon they make sizable donations to support the runners, and the group they're raising money for which is typically Doctors Without Borders.

 Those donations are marketing of course, but I'd rather $10k go to Doctors Without Borders than Zuckerberg's island ruination fund.